S4m-Sepi0l/FSOCIETY_REVERSESHELL/README.md

 step 6.
 Okay, now you can run commands!

+### Remember to replace this part with the attacker's IP address.

 ### DISCLAIMER

 This tool is for ethical use only.
 Unauthorized access to computer systems is illegal.